 For the filling

-- 1 tbsp cooking oil, or melted butter/lard/coconut oil
+- 1 tablespoon cooking oil, or melted butter/lard/coconut oil

 - 2 stalks scallions, finely chopped

-- ½ tsp Chinese five-spice powder/ground Sichuan pepper
+- ½ teaspoon Chinese five-spice powder/ground Sichuan pepper

 Prepare the dough